Exterior Building Cleaning In Maryland, Virginia And DC.

 Black Stains On Buildings Are Usually Gloeocapsa magma

-One of the most common problems we remove during facade cleaning jobs are black stains like the ones in this particular photo.
+One of the most common problems we remove during facade cleaning jobs is black stains like the ones in this particular photo.
 These black stains are usually triggered by Hydrocarbons from vehicles and Fuel, or from a Bacterial based algae called Gloeocaspa Magma.
 Gloeocapsa magma is a species of cyanobacteria.
 Cyanobacteria are an ancient line of photosynthesizing bacteria, which photolyze water generating oxygen gas.
 Ancient cyanobacteria were ancestral to the chloroplasts of all plants in the world.
 Gloeocapsa magma has gained notoriety in the Southeastern United States, but, it is also spreading throughout the Midwest.
 This particular type of cyanobacteria is responsible for creating black stains and streaks on roofs.
 The bacteria accumulate with time as it feeds upon moisture and calcium carbonate.
 This accumulation begins to show the black stains as the cyanobacteria develop their dark and hard UV-protective outer coating.

-Yellow or gold stains on mortar joins and brick faces are usually Acid Burns If you see uneven yellow or gold stains on the brick faces and in mortar joints like in this photo, it is probably Acid Burn This is caused by cleaning the surface with Muriatic acid.
+Yellow or gold stains on mortar join and brick faces are usually Acid Burns If you see uneven yellow or gold stains on the brick faces and in mortar joints like in this photo, it is probably Acid Burn This is caused by cleaning the surface with Muriatic acid.
 The impurities in the acid are rapidly absorbed by porous masonry and when they are not properly rinsed, the acid attacks the mortar and bricks.

 Tan, gray or brown staining concentrated along mortar joints of brown, gray or other manganese-colored brick.
 Cause: Manganese dioxide dissolved in rainwater, construction water or Muriatic acid.
 As water evaporates, manganese reacts with the alkaline mortar joint to create an insoluble brown stain.